Regional Solutions for a Regional Crisis

 Regional Agencies Commit to Critical Action Plan to Tackle Housing Affordability & Displacement Crisis in the Bay Area

-Over the last three years, the 6 Wins Network has advocated for a regional plan — called Plan Bay Area — that includes meaningful strategies to tackle the housing affordability and displacement crisis.
-On Wednesday, July 26th, 2017 the regional planning agencies– Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG), approved a strong regional affordable housing and anti-displacement policy agenda as part of Plan Bay Area, as urged by advocates.
+Since 2014, the 6 Wins Network has advocated for a regional plan — called Plan Bay Area — that includes meaningful strategies to tackle the housing affordability and displacement crisis.
+In July of 2017 the regional planning agencies– Metropolitan Transportation Commission (MTC) and the Association of Bay Area Governments (ABAG), approved a strong regional affordable housing and anti-displacement policy agenda as part of Plan Bay Area, as urged by advocates.
 Read Public Advocates’ press release about the vote here.

 Early on, we won new performance goals for Plan Bay Area, including affordable housing and anti-displacement goals.
 When MTC and ABAG, the regional planning agencies, modeled how Plan Bay Area performed against these key equity goals, they found that it “moved in the wrong direction.”
 For example, under Plan Bay Area, an additional 250,000 low-income Bay Area residents will be at risk of displacement by 2040.